Gen Eds

 Introductory course designed to increase skills and ease interpersonal oral communications through development of analytical thinking, clear organization and support of ideas, effective expression/delivery techniques, confidence before groups, and effective listening.
 Includes a variety of formal and informal speaking situations and experiences.
 Recommended prerequisite: ENGL 101.
 Fall, Spring.

-ENG-102: Composition II
+ENGL-102: Composition II

 Credits 3